imod/jenkins-git-askpass-pipeline-lib/README.md

 # gitAskPass - GIT_ASKPASS

-small jenkins pipeline example extension to ease the usage of GIT_ASKPASS
+small jenkins pipeline example extension to ease the usage of GIT_ASKPASS on a remote repositories via HTTP/HTTPS

 ### how to use